huanzhang12/CROWN-IBP/README.md

 News
 ---------

-* July 11, 2019: Code has been further optimized and CROWN-IBP training is roughly 2-3 times faster than before.
-For reproducing paper results you can checkout the old code in 'paper-v1' branch.
-Otherwise it is recommend to use this new version.
+* July 14, 2019: Code has been further optimized and CROWN-IBP training is roughly 2-3 times faster than before.
+For reproducing paper results you can checkout the old code in ['paper-v1'](../../tree/paper-v1) branch.
+Otherwise it is recommended to use this new version.
 * Jun 8, 2019: Initial release

 Intro